valtech/valtech-shortie/README.md

 # Deployment

-valtech\_shortie is deployed with our internal TeamCity instance: http://bob.valtech.se.
+Valtech Shortie is deployed with our internal TeamCity instance: http://bob.valtech.se.

  * Branch `master` is automatically deployed to production.